Snackyboy101/Fortnite-Fortnite-Fortnite/README.md

 <h1> <strong>Content</strong></h1>
 <p>
   In todays society, video games have become a staple in many peoples hobby or even career.
 The thing is many people are starting to get very bored of them.
 The reason for this being that most video games now are just the same old copy of the games that came prior to it with nothing to to add to it.
 One really good example of this would be the most recent installments of the Call of Duty franchise.
 With each new year and each new game that comes out for that franchise, people obviously get excited for the game.
 The problem being that it dies out very quickly as most of the people are underwhelmed with the content and get bored of this very quickly.
   Here you can see the differences in ratings between Call of Duty Cold War a game that was made in 9 months compared to Call of Duty Modern Warfare (2019.
-Cold War:  [foo]https://www.metacritic.com/game/pc/call-of-duty-black-ops-cold-war.
-Modern Warfare: [foo]fhttps://www.metacritic.com/game/playstation-4/call-of-duty-modern-warfare
+Cold War:  [id] <https://www.metacritic.com/game/pc/call-of-duty-black-ops-cold-war>.
+Modern Warfare:[id] <https://www.metacritic.com/game/playstation-4/call-of-duty-modern-warfare>
   </p>
   <p align="left">
 <img width="329" height="153" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTzEKxd2Zs7t0M2qpBqswl6BYaPzrj5-ZrYig&usqp=CAU">